A Spanish botanist searches for prehistoric flora refuges in China

 Jordi López Pujol, Fu-Min Zhang, Hai-Qin Sun, Tsun-Shen Ying, Song Ge.
 Mountains of Southern China as "Plant Museums" and "Plant Cradles": Evolutionary and Conservation Insights.
 Mountain Research and Development, 31(3), 261-269.
 2011.

-Journal reference: Journal of Biogeography search and more info website
+Journal information: Journal of Biogeography

 Provided by FECYT - Spanish Foundation for Science and Technology